 To stimulate keiki growth in your orchid, follow these steps:

 - Locate an orchid node along your orchid’s stem.
 An orchid node is a triangular-shaped bulge along an orchid’s stem, or flower spike.
+I’ve included a picture below from my own orchid.
 Usually an orchid stem will have multiple nodes along its length, spaced evenly apart.

 - Carefully peel away the thin layer covering the node.

 - Apply a pea-sized amount of orchid cloning paste to the exposed area.